Falso Colore analyses

 Examination and Analysis

-Anna Bronzini Catellani, the studio’s head conservator, has collaborated with the Museum of Modern Art for many years thereby gaining extensive knowledge of working with modern art.
+Anna Bronzoni Catellani, the studio’s head conservator, has collaborated with the Museum of Modern Art for many years thereby gaining extensive knowledge of working with modern art as well.
 This means that Ateljé Catellani is able to accept commissions within most epochs of art.

 Conservators play a key role in the preservation of our cultural heritage for future generations.
 Every painting is unique in its composition which can be compared with the DNA in humans.
 Styles within art have changed over the centuries as have the choice of expression, the visual language, materials and technique.
 It is therefore extremely important that professional conservators are fully acquainted and experienced with the limited periods in which each commissioned work of art originates.